Raven Knob Scout Reservation: Founders

 Since its creation in the summer of 1938, Wahissa Lodge has had a continuous existence in the Old Hickory Council in northwestern North Carolina.
 The founders of our lodge were Mr. G. Kellock Hale, Jr., (known as Kel) and Mr. William Edward Vaughan-Lloyd, Sr. (known as Ned or Skipper).
 In 1938, Mr. Hale was a scoutmaster in Mount Airy, North Carolina, and Mr. Vaughan-Lloyd was the professional council executive of the Winston-Salem Council (Old Hickory Council).
 Both men were heavily involved in the operation of Boy Scout Camp Lasater near Winston-Salem.

 Mr. Hale was a member of Unami Lodge in Philadelphia, Pennsylvania, as a boy; and he served with Urner Goodman on the staff of its Treasure Island Boy Scout Camp in 1919.
 Mr. Hale consulted Goodman after Mr. Vaughan-Lloyd asked Mr. Hale to explore the establishment of an Order of the Arrow lodge in the council.

 Mr. Hale was an active member of the National Committee of the Order of the Arrow beginning just before his brief term as National Chairman in 1948 and ending with his death in 1973.

-Mr. Vaughan-Lloyd, while council executive in Winston-Salem, did considerable organizational work for the Order of the Arrow in North Carolina and the South during the 1940s.
+Mr. Vaughan-Lloyd worked for the Order of the Arrow in North Carolina and the South during the 1940s.
 Both men received the Order of the Arrow’s Distinguished Service Award in 1946.
 Mr. Vaughn-Lloyd imagined the program working in Winston-Salem for the betterment of its youth.
 Mr. Hale’s experiences at Treasure Island Scout Camp influenced his motivation to share those experiences with scouts in the Winston-Salem Council.
-Both Vaughn-Lloyd and Hale believed that they had the power to create change and through their leadership, volunteerism, and professional careers.
-Wahissa Lodge #118 was founded in this spirit.
+Vaughn-Lloyd and Hale worked together to found Wahissa Lodge #118.

-Ceremonies

-The pattern of ceremony and service that was established by Mr. Hale and Mr. Vaughan-Lloyd at Camp Lasater in 1938 represents Wahissa Lodge’s activities and fellowship for almost seventy-five years.
-The founding story, as written by charter lodge member Harold Hinshaw, follows this brief introduction.